derlem/susamuru/README.md

-# susamuru
+# Automated Generation of Dataset for Named Entity Recognition Task

-Our goal is to curate a NER dataset for morphologically challenging languages using Wikipedia.
+This project generates a NER dataset using Wikipedia and Wikidata.
+It was developed especially for morphologically challenging and low resource language.

 ## tools (all of these are subject to change)
 * python 3.6